Enhancing Danish Shipping Company’s IT Systems with a Flexible Authentication Solution

 With such a large and widespread network of remote users, the company naturally takes the issue of security extremely seriously.
 As well as incorporating the latest endpoint security technology to protect the network perimeter and corporate applications from malware or attack, the company also recognises that a strong user authentication system is essential to ensure that only authorised personnel are allowed access to the specialist applications and commercially sensitive data needed for the smooth operation of a worldwide business operation.

-Having initially designed and operated the network based on using a key-fob based token technology to secure the user log-in process, the company’s IT team were finding the system increasingly difficult to administer; restricting the wider development of the network and generating significant support issues.
-In particular, provisioning the system to a worldwide user base created a major administrative task both to add and delete new users as well as managing the 3 year replacement life-cycle of the tokens.
+Having initially designed and operated the network based on using a key-fob based token technology to secure the user log-in process, the company’s IT team was finding the system increasingly difficult to administer; restricting the wider development of the network and generating significant support issues.
+In particular, provisioning the system to a worldwide user base created a major administrative task both to add and delete new users as well as managing the 3-year replacement life-cycle of the tokens.

 Following a major group acquisition, which meant the addition of several thousand new network users, the company decided that there was an urgent requirement for a more flexible alternative authentication technology that could better scale to the company’s future and growing needs, without compromising security.
 With guidance from the Information Security Forum (ISF), the global, independent advisory organisation, and the Danish systems integrator, Betech Data, the company selected the Swivel Secure multi-factor authentication technology as its preferred solution.

 The Swivel Secure Authentication Platform is a flexible alternative to token based authentication systems and includes a range of options leveraging existing Internet connections or mobile networks to enable users to generate a one-time access code each time they need to login to the secure network.